ikok07/CVBot/README.md

 The CVBot Backend is organized into modular routes under the `/api/v1` base endpoint.
 Below is an overview of the key routes and their functionalities:

 - **/vector-store**: Manages document storage and retrieval in the vector database.
   - `POST /vector-store/store-files`: Uploads and processes documents for storage.
   - `POST /vector-store/semantic-search`: Performs semantic search across stored documents.
   - `GET /vector-store/retrieve-files`: Lists all processed files in the vector store.
   - `GET /vector-store/retrieve-embeddings?filename=...`: Retrieves embeddings for a specific file.
   - `DELETE /vector-store/delete-files`: Removes specified files from the vector database.
 - **/projects**: Handles project-related operations for managing your portfolio.
   - `GET /projects`: Retrieves a list of all projects.
   - `POST /projects`: Adds a new project to the database.
   - `DELETE /projects/{project_id}`: Deletes a project by its ID.
 - **/chatbot**: Facilitates interaction with the AI-powered chatbot.
-    - `POST /chatbot/invoke`: Sends a user message to the AI agent for processing.
+  - `POST /chatbot/invoke`: Sends a user message to the AI agent for processing. **Rate limited to 20 requests per minute per user** to ensure fair usage and prevent abuse.
   - `GET /chatbot/history?session_id=...`: Retrieves the conversation history for a given session.

 ---
 **`vector-store` and `projects` routes are secured with Clerk authentication.**